-To size your consumer demand in China, Daxue’s team uses a methodology that consists in cross-analyzing all three estimations of the market size:
+To work on market sizing in China, Daxue’s team uses a methodology that consists in cross-analyzing all three estimations of the market size:

 Our research team collects prices of the product or service concerned in the Chinese market, and study the financial reports of the competitors.
 Using data on revenues generated by the sale of the product or service, we can estimate the quantity sold in the market you target in China and have a first evaluation of the market size.